Kevin Spacey

-In Broadway theatre, Spacey starred in the revival of Eugene O'Neill's Long Day's Journey into Night in 1986 alongside Jack Lemmon.
+In Broadway theatre, Spacey starred in a revival of Eugene O'Neill's Long Day's Journey into Night in 1986.
 He won a Tony Award in 1991 for his role in Lost in Yonkers.
-Spacey continued to act in theatre, receiving his second Tony Award nomination and first Laurence Olivier Award win for his performance in the revival of The Iceman Cometh in 1999.
-In 2011, Spacey portrayed Richard III in Richard III and Clarence Darrow in Darrow in 2015 in the West End.
-He was the artistic director of the Old Vic theatre in London from 2004 until stepping down in mid-2015 and received the Laurence Olivier Award for Society of London Theatre Special Award.
+He won a Laurence Olivier Award for his performance in a revival of The Iceman Cometh in 1999.
+Spacey portrayed the title role in Richard III in 2011 and Clarence Darrow in a West End production of Darrow in 2015.
+He was the artistic director of the Old Vic theatre in London from 2004 to 2015, for which he received the Society of London Theatre Special Award.
 In 2017, he hosted the 71st Tony Awards.

-Spacey portrayed Ron Klain in the HBO movie Recount (2008) receiving a Primetime Emmy Award for Outstanding Actor in a Limited Series or Movie nomination.
-That same year, he produced the HBO film Bernard and Doris (2008) receiving a nomination for the Primetime Emmy Award for Outstanding Television Movie.
-From 2013 to 2017, he starred as Frank Underwood in the Netflix political drama series House of Cards, which won him a Golden Globe Award for Best Actor – Television Series Drama and two consecutive Screen Actors Guild Awards for Outstanding Actor in a Drama Series as well as five consecutive Primetime Emmy Award for Outstanding Lead Actor in a Drama Series nominations.
+In television, Spacey portrayed Ron Klain in Recount (2008) and produced Bernard and Doris (2008), both for HBO Films.
+From 2013 to 2017, he starred as Frank Underwood in the Netflix political drama series House of Cards, which won him a Golden Globe Award and two consecutive Screen Actors Guild Awards for Best Actor.
+Both Spacey and the show itself were nominated for five consecutive Primetime Emmy Awards for Outstanding Lead Actor in a Drama Series and Outstanding Drama Series, respectively.

-In October 2017, actor Anthony Rapp accused Spacey of making a sexual advance toward him in 1986, when Rapp was 14.
-This was followed by a number of other high-profile accusations against Spacey.
-In the wake of these accusations, Netflix cut ties with Spacey, shelving his film Gore and removing him from the last season of House of Cards.
-His role as J. Paul Getty in Ridley Scott's film All the Money in the World (2017) was reshot with Christopher Plummer in his place.
-Rapp's allegation was brought to trial in a 2022 lawsuit in New York, with the jury finding Spacey not liable.
-Spacey is facing criminal charges for an alleged sexual assault in the UK, with his trial set to begin in June 2023.
+In 2017, Spacey faced several allegations of sexual misconduct.
+In 2018 and 2019, Spacey faced multiple criminal investigations; however, in each case Spacey was either not charged or the charges against him were dropped.
+He has denied the accusations and was found not liable in a 2022 lawsuit in New York.
+In a separate case in London, he was acquitted by a jury of sexual assault charges in 2023.